andry-tino/b-industrialprotocols/automotive/intro.md

 With this term, we refer to the ability of interconnecting different components together with ease of deployment.
 Time triggered scheduling systems facilitate composability, since each ECU can be assigned to a time slot in the transmission cycle.
 When a system is composable, it reduces the inter-dependence with the other systems.

 ### Chassis
-ECUs related to the chassis cover:
+ECUs related to the chassis cover safety and motion control:

 - Safety systems
 - Vehicle dynamics control